We hope that you will find it useful to find out about our church in Brynamman.

 In normal circumstances services are held in church every week on Sundays.

-We have an active junior church for young people who meet at the same time as the service.
+We have an active Sunday School, they are an all age worship group, who meet at the same time as the service.
+(See our Sunday school page for more information.)

 We also meet during the week for prayer, bible teaching and social events.